Jack Bird: Early career

 On 3 May 2014, Bird played for the New South Wales under-20s team against the Queensland under-20s team, playing at lock in the 30–8 win at Penrith Stadium.

 On 18 September 2014 Bird signed a two-year contract with the Cronulla-Sutherland Sharks starting in 2015.

 On 18 October 2014, Bird played for the Junior Kangaroos against the Junior Kiwis, playing at centre in the 15–14 loss at Mt Smart Stadium.

 2015

 On 31 January and 1 February 2015, Bird played for Cronulla-Sutherland in the 2015 NRL Auckland Nines.

 In round 4 of the 2015 NRL season, Bird made his NRL debut for the Cronulla-Sutherland Sharks against the Gold Coast Titans, playing off the interchange bench in Cronulla's 24–22 loss at Shark Park.
 In his next match in round 5 against the Sydney Roosters, Bird played at five-eighth for Cronulla-Sutherland in the absence of regular five-eighth Ben Barba.
 Bird scored two tries and set up another in the Sharks' 20–12 upset win over the 2013 premiers, causing him to be selected again at five-eighth the next week ahead of Barba who was named on the interchange bench.

 On 3 May 2015, Bird played for New South Wales Country against New South Wales City in the 2015 City vs Country Origin match, playing at halfback in Country's 34–22 win at Wagga Wagga.

 On 28 September 2015, at the 2015 Dally M Awards night, Bird was named the Dally M Rookie of the Year after playing in 23 matches and scoring 8 tries for Cronulla.

 2016

 On 15 January 2016, Bird re-signed with Cronulla-Sutherland on a one-year contract.

 In February 2016, Bird played for the Sharks in the 2016 NRL Auckland Nines.

 On 8 May 2016, Bird played for Country Origin against City Origin, where he played at halfback in the 44–30 loss in Tamworth.

-On 22 June 2016, Bird made his representative debut for New South Wales in Game 2 of the 2016 State of Origin series, where played he filled the void on the interchange bench for Dylan Walker who shifted to centre in the 26–16 loss at Suncorp Stadium.
+On 22 June 2016, Bird made his representative debut for New South Wales in Game 2 of the 2016 State of Origin series, where he filled the void on the interchange bench for Dylan Walker who shifted to centre in the 26–16 loss at Suncorp Stadium.
 Bird also played in Game 3, where he again played off interchange bench in the Blues 18–14 win at ANZ Stadium.

 On 2 October 2016, in Cronulla's 2016 NRL Grand Final against the Melbourne Storm, Bird played at centre and bravely played the majority of the match with an elbow injury in the historic 14–12 victory.
 Bird finished his successful 2016 NRL season with him playing in 26 matches and scoring 6 tries for Cronulla-Sutherland.